 There is very little information available on what adventure travel specialists earn.
-Those who work in the field may find that they have peak and slack times of the year that correspond to weather conditions or vacation and travel seasons.
-Specialists, especially those just starting out in this line of work, may find they need to work two or three seasonal jobs in different locations and for different employers in order to have work throughout the year.
-As specialists gain experience, it may be possible for them to find year-round work with one employer, and, of course, many experienced travel specialists also have the goal of starting their own business and working for themselves.
+Those who work in the field may have peak and slack times of the year that correspond to weather conditions or vacation and travel seasons.
+Specialists, especially those just starting in this line of work, may need to work two or three seasonal jobs in different locations and for other employers to have work throughout the year.
+As specialists gain experience, it may be possible for them to find year-round work with one employer.
+Many experienced travel specialists go on to start their own business and work for themselves.
 Experience, employer, and amount of work done are all factors that influence earnings per year.

 Earnings - Outlook - Resources & Associations and more